daizutabi/ivory/docs/quickstart.md

 ## Create NumPy data

 In this quickstart, we try to predict rectangles area from their width and height using [PyTorch](https://pytorch.org/).
 First, prepare the data as [NumPy](https://numpy.org/) arrays.
-In `rectangle/data.py` under the working directory, a `create_data()` is defined.
+In `rectangle/data.py` under the working directory, `create_data()` is defined.
 The `ivory.create_client()` automatically inserts the working directory to `sys.path`, so that we can import the module regardless of the current directory.

-Let's check the `create_data()` defined in `rectangle/data.py` and an example output:
+Let's check the `create_data()` code and an example output:

 ```python hide
 import rectangle.data